ponderingBGI/flipper-collection/README.md

 - BadUSB: packages/badusb/
 - NFC: packages/nfc/

 See DEVELOPMENT.md for the build/test workflow.
-A hardware-free validation pipeline is provided via ``make test``.
+Pipeline is provided via `make test`.